< Back to Species and Habitats

 Beaver, coyote, muskrat, nutria, opossum, raccoon, squirrel, striped skunk and nongame wildlife other than migratory birds and endangered species that are causing damage to personal property may be taken during daylight hours or trapped the entire year.
 Rodenticides may be used to control mice and rats, but poisons or chemicals may not be used to kill any other animal.
 English sparrows, blackbirds, starlings and crows committing damage to agriculture crops and personal property may be taken without a permit.

-Live traps: Nuisance animals may also be removed by landowners (or their designees) at any time without a Depredation Permit with the use of live traps.
+Live traps: Nuisance animals, other than bear or alligator, may also be removed by landowners (or their designees) at any time without a Depredation Permit with the use of live traps.
 Trapping in towns must be in compliance with municipal ordinances.
 Live-trapped wildlife must be released unharmed outside the municipality’s boundaries within 24 hours.
 Live traps must have the trapper’s name and address or his vehicle operator ’s license number or the current vehicle license number registered to the trap user.

 AGFC Landowner Nuisance Wildlife Registry